Felipe VI: Titles and styles

-Juan Carlos became King in late November 1975, but no title was conferred on Felipe as heir apparent until 1977, when he was created Prince of Asturias, the traditional title normally held by the heir to the Spanish throne.
+Juan Carlos became King in late November 1975, but no title was conferred on Felipe as heir apparent until 1977, when he was made Prince of Asturias, the traditional title normally held by the heir to the Spanish throne.
 The royal decree granting him this title also entitled him to use "the other historical titles corresponding to the heir of the Crown".
 Felipe started using the Aragonese title of Prince of Girona publicly on 21 April 1990, during a trip around Aragon, Catalonia and Valencia, becoming the first Bourbon to use this title.

 Upon ascending the throne, Felipe assumed the same titles held by his father.
 If the former Kingdoms of Aragon and Navarre had separate naming styles, he would also be known as Felipe V of Aragon and Felipe VIII of Navarre along with Felipe VI of Castile.

 Arms

 As heir to the Spanish throne, Felipe's arms were the Spanish coat of arms with a label of three points azure (blue).
 The first quarter represents Castile, the second León, the third Aragon, and the fourth Navarre; below are the arms of Granada.
 In the centre, on an inescutcheon, were the ancestral arms of the sovereign House of Bourbon-Anjou.
 Surrounding the shield was the collar of the Order of the Golden Fleece and surmounting it was the heraldic crown of the heir to the throne, decorated with four half-arches.

 Following his accession to the throne, the label on his arms was removed and the crown of the heir was changed to that of the monarch's (eight half-arches instead of four).
 These arms differ from those of his father's as king, as they omit the Cross of Burgundy, the yoke, and the sheaf of five arrows.